Cablegate: Consulate Sao Paulo

 RUEHSG/AMEMBASSY SANTIAGO 1912

 RUEHRG/AMCONSUL RECIFE 3228

 RUEHAC/AMEMBASSY ASUNCION 2842

 UNCLAS SECTION 01 OF 04 SAO PAULO 001197

 STATE PASS OPIC FOR MORONESE, RIVERA, MERVENNE

-9. This cable was coordinated/cleared with Embassy Brasilia.
+11. (U) This cable was cleared with USTR and Embassy Brasilia.